Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Packers stats and trends

-- When Green Bay puts up more than 27.5 points, it is 2-0 against the spread and 2-0 overall.
+- Green Bay is 2-0 against the spread and 2-0 overall when the team scores more than 27.5 points.

 Home and road insights

-- Kansas City has hit the over twice in six home games this year.
+- This year, in six home games, Kansas City has hit the over twice.

-- Green Bay is 4-1 overall, and 4-1 against the spread, away from home.
+- In away games, Green Bay is 4-1 against the spread, and 4-1 overall.

-- Green Bay has hit the over once in five away games this year.
+- Green Bay has hit the over once in five road games this year.

 Powered by Data Skrive.